 - 12 oz package white chocolate chips

-- 2/3 package OREO cookies about 24 cookies
+- ⅔ package OREO cookies (about 24 cookies)

 - Reserve 4 Oreos and place the rest in a large plastic bag and break into large chunks.
 Don't break them too small, but at least into thirds or quarters.

-- In a small saucepan heat condensed milk and white chocolate chips over medium-low heat, stirring constantly until completely melted.
+- In a small saucepan, heat condensed milk and white chocolate chips over medium-low heat, constantly stirring until completely melted.
 Remove from heat.

-- Mix the cookies into the chocolate mixture and pour into the prepared pan.
-Break the last 4 cookies into large pieces and sprinkle on top.
+- Mix the cookies into the chocolate mixture and pour them into the prepared pan.
+Break the last 4 cookies into large pieces and sprinkle them on top.
 Press them in with a spoon if necessary.

 - Refrigerate at least an hour to set.
 Remove from pan with parchment.
-Using a warm, dry knife, cut squares and serve!
+Using a warm, dry knife, cut squares, and serve!